cerner/fhir.cerner.com/content/millennium/r4/coverages/coverage.md

 ## Overview

 The Coverage Resource provides high-level information about an insurance plan for a specific person or patient.
 Identifying coverage information would appear on an insurance card, and can be used to pay for health care services.
-The resource can also be used for "selfpay" where an individual is taking responsibility for the health care services cost, rather than an company or organization.
+The resource can also be used for "selfpay" where an individual is taking responsibility for the health care services cost, rather than a company or organization.

 The following fields are returned if valued: